Ending human trafficking

 IJM is working to combat child trafficking, sex trafficking, labour trafficking, cross-border trafficking and online sexual exploitation of children.

-We’re working with survivors, supporters and authorities to bring victims of trafficking to safety, provide trauma-informed care to survivors, bring traffickers to justice and we invest in systemic change to see people not abused in the first place.
+We’re working with authorities to bring victims of trafficking to safety, provide trauma-informed care to survivors, bring traffickers to justice and enable systemic change so that people are not abused in the first place.

 Together, we're building a movement that is already seeing powerful results.
-With authorities, we’ve brought 76,000 people to safety from trafficking and violence, and seen child trafficking decrease by up to 86% in places where we’ve worked.
+With authorities, we’ve seen trafficking decrease by up to 86% in places where we’ve worked.

 You can be part of this movement for freedom.